cdklabs/awscdk-dynamodb-global-tables/API.md

 Permits an IAM principal all data read operations from this table: BatchGetItem, Query, GetItem, Scan, ConditionCheckItem, DescribeTable.

-Appropriate grants will also be added to the customer-managed KMS key if one was configured.

 ###### `identity`<sup>Required</sup> <a name="identity" id="awscdk-dynamodb-global-tables.GlobalTable.grantReadData.parameter.identity"></a>

 - *Type:* aws-cdk-lib.aws_iam.IGrantable